CastlegateHOA/GoverningDocs/README.md

 # Governing Docs

 This repository is a collection of the governing documents of the Castlegate HOA located in San Tan Valley, AZ.
+Note that this repository is NOT an official source of information for the Castlegate HOA and is just a hobby project from a homeowner.
+Also note that this github account (CastlegateHOA) is NOT an official account of the association either.
+It is merely a description of the docs that this account is used for.

 ## Contributing